Keith Richardson (fighter)

 Keith Richardson (born November 29, 1983) is an American mixed martial artist and bare-knuckle boxer.
 He currently competes in the bantamweight division of Bare Knuckle Fighting Championship, where he is a former BKFC Bantamweight Champion.
 A professional mixed martial arts competitor since 2009, he has fought in Bellator, the Legacy Fighting Alliance, and King of the Cage.

+As of April 13, 2026, he is #3 in the BKFC bantamweight rankings.

 Mixed martial arts career

 Richardson started his professional MMA career in 2009.
 Throughout his career, he compiled a 22-11 professional record.

 Richardson faced Matt Bessette at Bellator 153 on April 22, 2016.
 He lost in the second round due to a doctor stoppage.

 Richardson faced Jon Queiroz at LFA 8 on April 7, 2017.
 He won the bout via split decision.

 Richardson faced Tony Gravely at LFA 17 on July 21, 2017.
 He lost the bout via unanimous decision.

 Richardson faced Solon Staley for the Fight Lab bantamweight title at Fight Lab 57 on December 2, 2017.
 He won the bout by split decision to win the title.

 Richardson faced Daniel Straus on October 23, 2021 in the co-main event of XMMA 3.
 He won the bout by TKO via ground and pound.

 In his most recent MMA bout, Richardson faced Hunter Azure on March 18, 2022, at iKON FC 2.
 He won the bout via rear-naked choke in the second round.